Human trafficking in Vietnam

+The U.S. State Department's Office to Monitor and Combat Trafficking in Persons placed the country in "Tier 2" in 2017.
+The country was placed on the Tier 2 Watch List in 2023.

-More than 60% of trafficked people in the Vietnam-China human trafficking crimes originate from ethnic minorities living in Vietnam, primarily from the Thai and the Hmong.
+In 2021 more than 60% of trafficked people in the Vietnam-China human trafficking crimes originated from ethnic minorities living in Vietnam, primarily from the Thai and the Hmong.

+In 2023, the Organised Crime Index gave the country a score of 7 out of 10 for human trafficking, noting that while the situation had worsened since Covid, the government was not carrying out the minimum international standard work to prevent this crime.

 Sex trafficking in Vietnam

-Vietnam is a country of origin, destination, and transit for sexually trafficked persons.
-Citizens, primarily women and girls, from all ethnic groups in Vietnam and foreigners have been sex trafficked into other countries in Asia and different continents.
+Vietnam is one of the countries of origin, and to a lesser extent, destination, and transit for sexually trafficked people.
+Citizens, primarily women and girls, from many ethnic groups in Vietnam and foreigners have been sex trafficked into other countries in Asia and cases of even different continents.